 Get to know the basics sound system with mic?

-Here are some of the basic functions of a sound system with mic
+Here are some of the basic functions of a sound system with a mic

-● A sound system with mic helps to convert acoustic sounds to electronic signals.
-It is used with line inputs or microphones to send acoustic signals so it can be amplified for the audience to hear.
+● A sound system with a mic helps to convert acoustic sounds to electronic signals.
+It is used with line inputs or microphones to send acoustic signals so they can be amplified for the audience to hear.

 ● Sound systems with mics also help in mixing and processing electronic signals using effects modules or mixing boards